 Skip to Content

-The deadline for applications for the 2018 year is October 31, 2017, although late applications may be accepted.
+The deadline for applications is the end of October the year before you start, although late applications may be accepted.

 Entry into the course is competitive, with only a maximum of about 25 places, and you will need to pass a selection interview.
-Submission of a pre-selection form is required, together with a portfolio of any work you have had published in newspapers, magazines or other outlets.
-Although a portfolio is not mandatory, it is an advantage.
+Submission of a pre-selection form is required, together with a portfolio of any work you have had published.
+A portfolio is not mandatory, but it is an advantage.

-The interviews are held in the School of Communication, Journalism and Marketing in Mt Cook, Wellington.
-This is also where the on-campus training is conducted.
-Click here for a map showing how to find the School.
+The interviews are held in Wellington.
 Interviews with prospective students based overseas are conducted by telephone or online via Skype.

 Please complete the Postgraduate Diploma in Journalism Selected Entry Application and Enrolment forms available here.